tboquet/fullstack-nanodegree-vm/vagrant/tournament/README.md

 Tournament project
 ------------------

-This projects implements a basic database and python module to store, rank and pair the players up in matches in a tournament.
+This project build an sql database and implements a basic python module to store, rank and pair the players up in matches in a tournament.

 Three files are in the folder :